XiaokunHou/XiaokunHou.github.io/index.md

 ---

 # Welcome to the CP&G Lab's Web Page
 In the **Cultural Processes and Groups** (CP&G) lab, at the [school of psychology](https://www.kent.ac.uk/psychology), University of Kent, we are interested in how cultural values and beliefs interact with group dynamics to shape individuals' lives within and across a broad range of different contexts.
+The lab is directed by [Dr Giovanni Travaglino](/about/).

 **Culture** is a difficult term to define.
 At its core, it is a process of signification of reality, a cluster of meanings, values and practices shared by people who belong to the same group. **Group**, here, is used very broadly to indicatea entities as different as nations, organizations or even the nuclear family.